rubyandcoffee/reading_list/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.# README
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Tech Stack

+- Ruby on Rails 7.1
+- SQLite3 (default database)
+- Bootstrap & Sass for styling
+- Vite for frontend assets
+- Ransack for advanced search
+- Wicked PDF for PDF export
+- Chartkick for charts
+- Redis for caching
+- Sentry for error tracking
+- Will Paginate for pagination
+- jQuery for dynamic UI